-- 1. Estimation of hardness in given water sample. - 2.
+- 1. Estimation of hardness in the given water sample. - 2.
 Estimation of the alkalinity of the given water sample. - 3.
-Estimation of strong acid by conductometry. - 4.
-Estimation of Fe2+ present in the given sample by potentiometry. - 5.
-Verification of Beer-Lamberts law and estimation of Cu2+ present in unknown sample. - 6.
-Estimation of sodium and potassium present in the given sample by flame photometry. - 7.
-Determination of molecular weight and degree of polymerisation of a polymer by viscosity method.
+Estimation of dissolved oxygen in the given water sample. - 4.
+Determination of EMF of the cell. - 5.
+Estimation of a strong acid by conductometry. - 6.
+Estimation of Fe2+ present in the given sample by potentiometry. - 7.
+Verification of Beer-Lamberts law and estimation of metal ion concentration of the given sample.

+8. Estimation of sodium and potassium present in the given sample by flame photometry (demonstration).